ksu-cs-textbooks/cc410/content/i-oop/05-uml/05-classes/_index.md

 ## Static and Abstract

 In UML, we indicate a class is static by _underlining_ its name in the first compartment of the class diagram.
-We can similarly indicate static operations and methods is static by underlining the entire line referring to them.
+We can similarly indicate operations and methods are static by underlining the entire line referring to them.

 To indicate a class is abstract, we _italicize_ its name.
 Abstract methods are also indicated by italicizing the entire line referring to them.